Microsoft Adventure: Gameplay

-Microsoft Adventure is a text game of cave exploration and treasure gathering where the player enters one- or two-word commands to direct the computer to move and manipulate objects, and points are awarded for areas explored and for treasure acquired.
-It contains 130 rooms, 15 treasures, 40 useful objects and 12 problems to be solved.
-The progress of two games can be saved on a diskette.
-The game features most of the content as Colossal Cave Adventure, along with a few locations unique to this version.
+Microsoft Adventure is a text game in which the player explores caves and acquires treasure, using one- or two-word commands to move or manipulate objects, and the game awards points for successfully exploring areas and gathering treasure.
+The environment consists of 130 rooms containing 15 treasures, 40 useful objects and 12 problems for the players to solve.
+The progress of two separate games can be saved on a diskette.
+The game features most of the content from Colossal Cave Adventure, along with a few locations unique to this version.

 Release

 Microsoft originally released Microsoft Adventure in 1979 for the TRS-80 and the Apple II under its new division, Microsoft Consumer Products.
 IBM later included Microsoft Adventure as the only game in the initial software releases for the IBM Personal Computer, making it one of the first two games available for the new computer along with DONKEY.BAS (which was included in the operating system).
 It was released on a single-sided 51/4 inch disk, required 32K RAM, as a self-booting disk; it could not be opened from DOS.